ChaitLabUCL/HeadphoneCheck_Test/README.md

 # Web-based headphone Check with Huggins Pitch

 This set of codes implements a online headphone check test using special noises.
-You can find more details about this test in our paper [add the link here]().
+You can find more details about this test in our paper [Milne A, Bianco R, Poole K, Zhao S, Billig A & Chait M. An online headphone screening test based on dichotic pitch.
+BioRxiv.](insert HTML).

 ## Try it first!
 [Start your headphone test here!](https://sijiazhao.github.io/headphonecheck/headphonesTestHugginsPitch.html)